meena-erian/unicom/README.md

     'chat_id': 'existing_email_thread_id',
     'html': '<p>Thanks for your message!</p>'
     # Subject is automatically derived from thread
 })

+# 🌐 WebChat only: Message to web user's chat
+message = webchat_channel.send_message({
+    'chat_id': 'webchat_abc123def',
+    'text': 'Hello!
+How can I help you today?'
+})

+# 🌐 WebChat only: Message with image
+message = webchat_channel.send_message({
+    'chat_id': 'webchat_abc123def',
+    'text': 'Here is the information you requested', 'file_path': '/path/to/image.png'
+})

 # 📱 Telegram only: Message with interactive buttons